 First, describe the industry in general for each of your strategies.
 Some people will do this on a national scale; most will do it from a local perspective.
 A theatre in Chicago might find it unnecessary to do more than Chicagoland, however describe it you must.
 How old and big is it?
 What are its trends past, present, and future for growth and health?

+Just how do you go about determining the industry for your strategy under consideration?

 Next, what about the industry’s participants?
 Who are they and how do they participate in the market?
-This is important to catalogue because “market attractiveness decreases with the number of competitors.”
+This is important to catalogue because “market attractiveness decreases with the number of competitors.” t

 Now describe the relations among participants—do the agencies collaborate for the betterment of the market?
 Or are they go-it-alone, winner-take-all competitors?

 Finally, determine the degree of funding group power for each of your strategies.
 Knowing that the power of a funding group or entity increases with the amount of revenue it supplies, allows you to consider how much power (or control) the funder may exert on the agency with regard to the strategy.
 Concentrated funding group power may make for a less attractive and riskier industry environment.